Anthonyzou/481/asn1/README.md

 Command line arguments

 ```
--threads number of threads to use. default is the number of cores of the running machine.
+-threads number of threads to use.
+Default is the number of cores of the running machine.
 -seed the seed for generating the list.
 Default is 42
--size number of elements per thread.
+-size number of elements in the random array.
 Default is 100000

 ```